How To Bet On Super Bowl 2024 In Georgia

 Expected to break viewership records this year, Super Bowl LVIII is expected to be a star-studded affair.
 NFL fans will have to tune into CBS to watch the Super Bowl in 2024.
 Jim Nantz and Tony Romo will be in the broadcast booth providing commentary on the game and Taylor Swift is expected to be in attendance.

 The national anthem will be performed by Reba McEntire, who will be followed by Post Malone for “America is Beautiful”.
-Then, eight-time Grammy Award-winning artist User will headline the Pepsi Halftime Show.
+Then, eight-time Grammy Award-winning artist User will headline the Apple Music Halftime Show.

 Find everything that you need to know about Super Bowl 2024 below.